-When it comes to choosing between Windows 10 Pro or Home, they are both the same advanced and secure operating system.
-However, it’ll come down to the set of features you need and the price you are willing to pay.
-The best edition for you will be based on the things you need to do on your computer.
-Usually, if you to need use Office and similar applications, or you are looking to build a gaming PC, then Windows 10 Home is the best choice for you.
+When choosing between Windows 10 Pro or Home, they are both the same advanced and secure operating system.
+However, the choice will come down to the features you need and the price you are willing to pay.
+The best edition for you will be based on what you need to do on your computer.
+Usually, if you need to use Office and similar applications or want to build a gaming PC, Windows 10 Home is the best choice for you.

 On the other hand, if you need to connect the device to a corporate network, change advanced system settings, and access features like Remote Desktop or Hyper-V for virtualization, then Windows 10 Pro is the better choice.

 Whether you choose Windows 10 Home or Windows 10 Pro, you will be getting the same operating system, which Microsoft supports with the same monthly and feature updates.
-The only different is the features available on each edition, and the information below will help you understand the differences between the two editions and which one to pick.
+The only difference is the features available in each edition, and the information below will help you understand the differences between the two editions and which one to pick.

 Windows 10 Home

 The “Windows 10 Home” is for everyday users and gamers.
 This edition includes all the features you need to browse the internet, check emails, stream media, and play games even in 4K.